vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 HV.
 II.
 785 (from Vi.
 Dh.
 III, 203.
 1-7).
 Lāvanyāvāptivrata-HV II, 785 calls it so; same as above.
 Liṅgavratas-in all these begin from K. śu.
 14; worship Śiva;

-subsist by nakta way; make a linga with flour of rice grains as high as a ratni (distance from elbow to end of closed
+subsist by nakta way; make a liṅga with flour of rice grains as high as a ratni (distance from elbow to end of closed

 400